 The better your claims experience, the greater modification allowed to lower your premium.

-The deductible on a commercial policy is the part of the loss that you pay up-front before your insurance company pays a claim.
-Based on the amount of the deductible as stated in your policy, the insurance company will pay up to the limits of the policy when a claim is covered after you have provided the deductible payment.
-The higher the absolute dollar amount (deductible), the lower your premium.
+The deductible on a commercial policy is the part of the loss that you’ve to pay up-front before your insurance company pays a claim.
+Depending upon the amount of the deductible stated in your policy, the insurance company will pay up to the limits of the policy when a claim is covered after you’ve provided the deductible payment.
+The higher the absolute dollar amount (deductible)will be, the lower would be your premium.

-Based on your type of business exposure, your broker-agent can offer suggestions on how to best control the loss exposures common to your business.
-The broker-agent along with your account underwriter claims representative, and loss control representative can create an entire program of loss prevention that includes specific modifications and procedures to follow that can help create a safer workplace.
+He along with your account underwriter claims representative and loss control representative will also create an entire program of loss prevention that includes specific modifications and procedures to follow that can help create a safer workplace.
 These programs can even include an employee safety program that incorporates awards and suggestions.
-When proven loss control methods are implemented, the public and workers are better protected, and your premium costs go down as your loss experience improves.

 TROUBLE LOCATING INSURANCE FOR BUSINESS

-When you have had three applications turned down from a licensed commercial insurance carrier then, you can proceed to obtain insurance from the surplus line market.
-Surplus line companies offer insurance to businesses that cannot find insurance in the standard line insurance market.
-While these companies are not licensed by the New York department of insurance, they do have to go through an approval process that includes providing evidence of minimum capital and surplus requirements.
+You can also obtain insurance from the surplus line market when your three applications have been turned down from a licensed commercial insurance carrier.
+Surplus Line insurance companies aren’t licensed by the New York department of insurance.
+However, they do have to go through an approval process that includes providing evidence of minimum capital and surplus requirements.

-Nevertheless, when these requirements have been met to the New York department of insurance’s satisfaction, it may approve the company to conduct business in New York and subsequently add them to the List of Eligible Surplus Line Insurers (commonly referred to as the LESLI list).
+Nevertheless, when these requirements are up to the satisfaction of New York department of insurance, it may approve the company to conduct business in New York and subsequently add them to the List of Eligible Surplus Line Insurers (commonly referred to as the LESLI list).